Naveen Kumar (kabaddi)

-Naveen Kumar Goyat is an Indian professional kabaddi player who plays for the Indian national kabaddi team and Dabang Delhi KC in the Pro Kabaddi League.
+Naveen Kumar Goyat is an Indian professional kabaddi player who plays for the Indian national kabaddi team and Haryana Steelers in the Pro Kabaddi League.
 His speedy raiding and consistency makes him one of the best raiders in the league.
+He was part of the Indian Kabaddi team that won the gold medal at the 2022 Asian Games.
+India defeated Iran 33-29 in a controversial final.

 Early life

-Naveen was born in Sultanpur, Haryana, on 14 February 2000.
-His father was a driver; and he was introduced to the sport by his grandfather.
+Naveen was born in Bhaini Jattan (Kungar)village in Bhiwani district, Haryana, on 14 February 2000.
+His father (Sansar Goyat) is a Roadways Bus driver; and he was introduced to the sport by his grandfather.
 He completed his education at Kurukshetra University.
-He is the first person born in the twenty first century to play in the Pro Kabaddi League, and was also the youngest to do so.
+He is the youngest person playing in the Pro Kabaddi League.

 Pro Kabaddi League career

 Season 6

 Naveen made his debut in 2018, Season 6 of the Pro Kabaddi League for the club Dabang Delhi.
 He finished the season as the team's top scorer with 177 points and helped it to the playoffs.